-If there’s anything this COVID pandemic has reminded us of, it’s that your health is important.
+If there’s anything we learned with the COVID pandemic, it’s that your health is important.

 In this post, we cover everything you need to know about Health Savings Accounts (HSAs), Flexible Spending Accounts (FSAs), including: